maexeler/i10n_hierarchy_generator/README.md

 ```

 ## Tips and Tricks
-Localization of an application is not the funnies part of programming.
+As I said earlier, localization of an application is not the funnies part of programming.
 Since I live in Switzerland an we have four official languages here, I did a lot of localization in my life.

 So, what's the best way to do that?